Best cheap eats in Bucks and Oxon

 Tucked away on Hollywell Street, this tiny Japanese eatery is a veritable hidden treasure.
 Both casual and super-authentic, the food is down-to-earth delicious, and mostly hovering just under a tenner — stretching to £14 for the teriyaki salmon.
 If you go on a Thursday night it’s sushi night, priced generally at about £3 for two pieces, and all at an exceptional standard.

 These award-winning pizzerias are delightfully unpretentious, styled in an old-school, green-chequered-tablecloth kind of way.
 A charming hole-in-the-wall kind of vibe, you know?
 The food is authentic and delicious, with prices for hearty mains of pizza and pasta sitting around a tenner.
 You’ll leave happy and extremely far from hungry.

 Atalay’s Kebab Van, Thame

 Yes, it is a kebab van but don’t be alarmed.
-This Thame institution has been voted national kebab van of the year two years running, and is up for the same award again this year, so you absolutely don’t need to have downed six pints to justify a visit.
+This Thame institution has been voted national kebab van of the year three years running, has a slew of awards, and was recently given a shout out by Scott Mills on Radio 1, so you don’t need to have downed six pints to justify a visit.
 A nightly fixture in the main town centre car park from 6.30pm, Atalay’s often has people queuing down the road to get their mitts on its chicken kebabs and falafel wraps with all the trimmings (the salad is brilliantly fresh and crunchy).